Advertiser Disclosure

 • Waived resort fees and parking fees

-It is easy to see why Guest of Honor bookings are so valuable, as ordinarily the guest that you are booking for wouldn’t receive any of these benefits otherwise.
+It’s easy to see why Guest of Honor bookings are so valuable, as ordinarily, the guest you book for wouldn’t receive any of these benefits.

-Hot Tip: Learn more about the valuable benefits of Hyatt elite status (Discoverist, Explorist, Globalist) in our detailed guide.
+Learn more about the valuable benefits of World of Hyatt elite status (Discoverist, Explorist, Globalist) in our detailed guide.

 Guest of Honor Booking Rules